If you don’t see your question answered among these, please email us at:

 - Q: Do you have a discount for teachers?

 - Q: Can I make copies of my home-brewed Fluxx deck to give free to my friends?
 Or to sell as a fundraiser for my excellent cause?
-Can I license the Fluxx engine from you?
+Can I license the Fluxx engine from you to make a version for my special-interest community?

 - Q: I’ve designed a great new version of Fluxx!
 Can I get Looney Labs to publish it?